 What is A/R Factoring?

 These are just a few of the benefits of this type of funding for small businesses.
-A/R Factoring, AR Funding, Accounts Receivable Factoring, Invoice Factoring, Receivable Factoring, etc. are several of the numerous names used to describe this type of factoring.
+A/R Factoring, AR Funding, Accounts Receivable Factoring, Invoice Factoring, Receivables Factoring, etc. are several of the numerous names used to describe this type of factoring.
 When you hear any of these terms, don’t get confused.
 They all mean the same thing.

 Our A/R factoring process includes the following steps:

 - Apply for a factoring & credit protection facility

 - Confirmation of businesses client’s creditworthiness

 - AR funding, AR management & credit protection proposal is provided in less than 24 hours

-- The proposal is signed, and closing documents are then sent to the business
+- Sign the proposal, and closing documents are then sent to the business

-- Signed closing documents are returned, and a speedy final due diligence is completed
+- Return the signed closing documents, and a speedy final due diligence is completed

 - Credit protection is provided for existing and future clients

 - The market continues to deliver their goods or services to their client

 - The business forwards their invoices to both the factoring company & your Customers